mingster/mingster.github.io/README.md

 The generated site will be available at [http://localhost:4000](http://localhost:4000).
 You can stop the server with <kbd>Ctrl</kbd>-<kbd>C</kbd>.

+The generated "static" website is under "_site" directory.
+So don't edit the generated folder.

 #### 4. Make your changes and push them

 Now you're ready to make your changes!
 Be sure to test the changes locally using